Skip Navigation

 ACCT 410 | 3 Credits

 Course Desc: Prerequisite: ACCT 310.
 An introduction to the theory and practice of accounting as applied to governmental entities and not-for-profit organizations.
-The objective is to evaluate transactions, prepare and analyze financial statements, write financial briefings, prepare data visualization presentations, and apply accounting rules and procedures.
+The objective is to evaluate transactions, prepare and analyze financial statements, write financial briefings, and apply accounting rules and procedures.
 Topics include the evaluation and preparation of reports required for governmental and not-for-profit entities.
 Students may receive credit for only one of the following courses: ACCT 410 or BMGT 410.

 Ethics and Professionalism in Accounting